These Marketing Metrics Can Help Optimize Your Next Campaign

 Cost per acquisition (CPA)—sometimes referred to as cost per action, in which the “action” is typically a sale—is an estimate of how much money is spent to acquire a new customer from an ad campaign.

-For example, if a business’ CPA for a given ad campaign is $50, their average order value is 75$, and their COG is $25 for those orders, then that ad campaign is just breaking even in the short term.
+For example, if a business’ CPA for a given ad campaign is $50, its average order value is 75$, and its COG is $25 for those orders, then that ad campaign is just breaking even in the short term.
 However, if the CLV of the average customer is just $1,000, then the campaign’s long-term impact is a net positive worth hundreds of dollars per customer.

 Everyone in marketing should be measuring this metric.
 As a business, how much money do you make for each marketing initiative?
 For example, when you run an ad campaign you should know how much you are spending and how much new, qualified business you are bringing in as a result.